mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 ### User Login Functionality
 - **Email-Only Login:** Changed login form from "Username or Email" to "Email" only for simplicity and GDPR compliance (reduces personal data collection).
 - **Forgot Password Feature:** Added checkbox to toggle password reset form.
 Dummy implementation returns success message (functionality not yet implemented).
 - **Registration Feature:** Added checkbox to toggle registration form.
 Registration is currently blocked to prevent bot registrations - returns message directing users to contact support.
-User accounts will be managed by administrators in a later step.
+User accounts will be managed by administrators.
 - **Backend Endpoints:** Created `POST /api/auth/forgot-password` (dummy) and `POST /api/auth/register` (blocked) endpoints.
 Updated `POST /api/auth/login` to accept `email` parameter instead of `username`.
-- **UI Styling:** Added CSS for checkboxes and conditional sections (forgot-email-section, register-section) with dark theme styling.
+- **UI Styling:** Added CSS for checkboxes and conditional sections with dark theme styling.
 Sections appear with subtle background and border when toggled.
 - **Status:** Login page UI complete with all requested features.
-Standard login endpoint ready for actual authentication implementation in next step.
+Standard login endpoint ready for actual authentication implementation.

+### Role-Based Landing Pages
+- **Admin Landing Page:** Updated with expandable sections for ticket management and user management.
+Links to dedicated pages for bookings and users.
+- **User Landing Page:** Created `/user` page with expandable sections for "My Tickets" and "My Information".
+Restricted to User role with placeholders for future functionality.
+- **Inspector Landing Page:** Created `/inspector` page with expandable sections for ticket inspection (view/create, no delete) and user viewing (read-only).
+Restricted to Inspector role.
+- **Navigation:** All landing pages use expandable checkbox pattern to keep interface clean.
+Role-based routing via `NavigationHelper` utility.
+- **Status:** All three role-based landing pages implemented with consistent styling and expandable sections.
+Ready for functionality implementation.

+### User Management System
+- **User Service:** Created `IUserService` and `UserService` with CRUD operations for ticketing system users.
+Password hashing with BCrypt, email uniqueness validation, Cosmos DB storage with email as partition key.
+- **Users API:** Created `UsersController` with endpoints for create, read all, read by ID, update, and delete.
+All endpoints restricted to Admin role.
+Password hashes excluded from responses.
+Audit logging included.
+- **User Management UI:** Created `/users` page for admin user management.
+Create user form with email, password, name, and role selection (Admin, Inspector, User).
+Users table with delete functionality.
+Styled to match existing theme.
+- **Integration:** UserService registered in dependency injection.
+Admin landing page links to user management when "Manage Users" section is expanded.
+- **Status:** Complete user management system operational.
+Admins can create Inspector and User accounts for testing different role-based access.

 ---